python/cpython/Doc/library/unittest.rst

 that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.

-Skipping a test is simply a matter of using the :func:`skip` :term:`decorator` or one of its conditional variants, calling :meth:`TestCase.skipTest` within a :meth:`~TestCase.setUp` or test method, or raising :exc:`SkipTest` directly.
+Skipping a test is simply a matter of using the :deco:`skip` :term:`decorator` or one of its conditional variants, calling :meth:`TestCase.skipTest` within a :meth:`~TestCase.setUp` or test method, or raising :exc:`SkipTest` directly.